strimzi/proposals/078-removal-of-mirror-maker-1.md

 Mirror Maker 1 is already deprecated in Strimzi.
 Warnings about its upcoming removal (in logs as well as in the `KafkaMirrorMaker` resource conditions) are already being added in Strimzi 0.43.
-When we know the exact strimzi version where the support for Mirror Maker 1 to be removed, we will update the warning messages.
+When we know the exact Strimzi version where the support for Mirror Maker 1 to be removed, we will update the warning messages.

 ## Affected projects